KDE/kio/src/ioslaves/ftp/ProxyTesting.md

 external: 192.168.100.106
 ```

-For easy authentication against the unix user database the additonal is necessary:
+For easy authentication against the unix user database the additional is necessary:

 ```
 socksmethod: username